President's Policy Statement

 The university recognizes that the question of whether a particular action or incident is a purely personal, social relationship without a discriminatory employment effect requires a factual determination based on all facts in each case.
 Therefore, the university will act positively to investigate alleged sexual harassment claims and take steps to effectively remedy them when an allegation is determined to be valid.

 Given the nature of this type of discrimination, the university also recognizes that false accusations of sexual harassment can have serious effects on innocent men and women.
 Therefore, false accusations will result in the same severe disciplinary action applicable to one found guilty of sexual harassment.

 Any employee who has a complaint of sexual harassment at work by anyone, including supervisors, coworkers or visitors, must bring the problem to the attention of responsible university officials.
 Employees may bring their complaint to their supervisor or the Office of Human Resources.
+Additional resources may be found with the Chief Diversity Officer/Title IX Coordinator and our University Ombudsmen.
 If the complaint involves someone in the employee’s direct line of supervision, then the employee may go to another supervisor with the complaint.